AlaaHijazi1/Fresh/README.md

 ## 🛠️ Built With

-- JavaScript
-- HTML5
-- SCSS
-- Bootstrap
+- Frontend: HTML, Sass, JavaScript, Bootstrap
+- Storage: Local Storage (for saved drinks) and Session Storage (for temporary form data)
-- JSON
+- Data: Drinks fetched from a local JSON file